I tried it and didn't hate it, but didn't love it either.

 I know a lot of people like it, but it wasn't for me.

 This is my first ever high end foundation.
 My favorite foundations are Revlon Colorstay whipped and Covergirl Stay Fabulous and was excited to try this because I thought it would be a better, more luxurious version of those two.
-This foundation is nice but in all honesty, my inexpensive foundations are still better in terms of controlling oil and kept me as matte as possible.
+This foundation is nice but in all honesty, my inexpensive foundations are still better in terms of controlling oil and keeping me as matte as possible.
 Mat velvet keeps me perfectly matte for around 5-6 hours (WITH my Smashbox photo finish light primer, without the primer only about 3-4 hours) which might be enough for some, but I am used to foundations that keep me looking flawless for 10-12 hours AND they are a fraction of the price.
-This foundation is specifically marketed for combination/oily skin and it's nice , but in comparison to other foundations it just can't compete in terms of keeping my matte.
+This foundation is specifically marketed for combination/oily skin and it's nice , but in comparison to other foundations it just can't compete in terms of keeping me matte.
 The good thing is that this foundation responds well to touch ups.
 I can apply powder when I'm shiny and the foundation instantly looks fresh again.
 Re-powdering with this foundation never makes me look cakey or blotchy.

 The thing I love most about this foundation is the coverage.
 It has better coverage than my Revlon and Covergirl and I can count on this to make my skin look perfectly even and flawless even with the reddest breakouts.
 If covers everything but it still looks fairly natural and not heavy.
 I know some people say the opposite, but as long as your apply this correctly (with a good buffing brush and without using too much) it looks really beautiful on the skin.